-The Rockefeller University Center for Clinical and Translational Science (RUCCTS) and the SNF Institute for Global Infectious Disease Research aims to increase access to research in communities by supporting community/academic research partnerships and collaborations that are both relevant and responsive to the health needs of the community.
+The Rockefeller University Center for Clinical and Translational Science (RUCCTS) and the SNF Institute for Global Infectious Disease Research aim to increase access to research in communities by supporting community/academic research partnerships and collaborations that are both relevant and responsive to the health needs of the community.
 Research projects must be designed with input from the community, to enhance practical as well as theoretical understanding of community health issues and include creative strategies for addressing community-identified problems by bringing together academic and community partners.
-In addition to the content and form of the application above, proposals should include a brief description of the problem under investigation as identified with a community partner, provide a description of procedures for conducting the community-based research study and include a timeline.
+In addition to the content and form of the application above, proposals should include a brief description of the problem under investigation as identified with a community partner, provide a description of procedures for conducting the community-based research study, and include a timeline.
 Proposals should describe the importance and significance of the results or findings that are likely from the research and its benefit to the community.
-The proposal should outline plans for publication and presentation of the results once the project is completed.
+The proposal should outline plans for publication and presentation of the results once the project is completed, including dissemination to and with the relevant community partners and stakeholders.